Data for decision making at regional and global level

 Strategic advocacy and resource mobilisation: National trachoma and NTD task forces engage with the International Coalition for Trachoma Control to inform efforts to prioritise strategic resource mobilisation and advocacy for GET2020.

-Sharing preferred practices: The network of WHO Collaborating Centres for Trachoma seek to build evidence for SAFE implementation and to address the knowledge gaps which hinder progress to trachoma elimination.
+Sharing preferred practices: The network of WHO Collaborating Centres for Trachoma seeks to build evidence for SAFE implementation and to address the knowledge gaps which hinder progress to trachoma elimination.

 Open Access sharing: the Global Atlas of Trachoma publishes district level prevalence data.